top of page

 Calculating your core business finances is fairly simple.
 Gather your bank statements.
 How much income did you earn?
 How much did you spend?
 Is your profit matching your target?

 Calculating your carbon footprint seems a lot more complicated.
 You’ve got bills showing the kilowatts of energy used for your own gas and electricity, so that’s straightforward.
 But what about all the products in your supply chain?
 How do you measure the carbon in an email, or from your insurance package?
-Where do you look to get any data on the climate impact of things you buy and the things you do as a business?
+Where do you look to find data on the climate impact of things you buy and the things you do as a business?
 It’s all there – in those same bank statements.

 If you can calculate how much you spent on different things for your business, you can use the same data to calculate the carbon footprint from your supply chain.